 The practicality of abundant storage and truck-like utility, combined with a smooth and comfortable ride and roomy cabin, top the highlights for many owners of the 2009 Frontier.
 They also like the fact that the truck looks good inside and out.
 While the V6 offers more fun and greater overall power and acceleration, drivers find the four-cylinder engine plenty adequate for the average user.
 Reviews of the similar 2008 version also praise the Frontier's ergonomics, fuel economy, and affordable price.

 By far, the wide turning radius earns the most negative reviews from owners of the '09 Frontier.
 Nearly everyone mentions this as the primary downside in comments from both 2008 and 2009.
 Other complaints focus on the poor sound system and short front armrest.
 Fuel economy also comes up as a negative, although with the caveat that nobody should expect gas savings from a truck.

 No reviews of the '09 Frontier yet exist from CarGurus owners, but a peek into some 2008 comments offers insight.
 Drivers appreciate the solid ride of the truck, which they find smooth and comfortable.
 The acceleration power of the V6 also earns high marks, as does the overall cost.
 Negatives include the use of plastic materials, the so-so fuel economy, and the lack of rear passenger room in the King Cabs.

-Talk about the 2009 Nissan Frontier
+Cars compared to 2009 Nissan Frontier